 Cognitive reserve research reaches for the STARRRS

 How do some older adults retain relatively normal or youthful thinking and memory abilities despite the presence of neurodegeneration or Alzheimer’s-related pathology in the brain?
 This phenomenon, known as cognitive reserve, is the subject of not only an upcoming new data and biomedical sample resource, but also a related request for information (RFI) and a workshop in September.
 These next steps towards a better understanding of cognitive reserve all have their roots in recommendations from the Cognitive Aging Summit III held in 2017.
+The Cognitive Aging Summit III was coordinated by the NIA and made possible by the McKnight Brain Research Foundation through a generous grant to the Foundation for the National Institutes of Health.

 Cognitive reserve is what makes some older adults cognitively resilient.
 Reserve and resilience make up an evolving field exploring whether and how people with high cognitive reserve simply age more slowly than their peers whose thinking and memory are impacted by neuropathology, or if there are genetic, environmental, or life experience protective factors at work.
 NIA-supported scientists aim to study reserve at the cellular level and establish baseline data to evaluate how various interventions might impact brain aging and the ability to compensate for dementia pathology.